Skip to Main Content

 • Falsifying information on an official academic record.

-The Academic Integrity Officer shall update the Faculty Report Form after a suspected incident has been resolved to reflect that resolution.
-Unless the resolution exonerates the student, as described in Section 4.4, the Academic Integrity Officer shall place the Form in a confidential academic integrity file created for each student alleged to have violated the Academic Integrity Policy and shall retain each Form for the purposes of identifying repeat offenders, gathering data, and assessing and reviewing policies.
-Unless the student is exonerated, written decisions on academic integrity matters after adjudication also shall be placed in the student's academic integrity file.
-The Academic Integrity Officer shall be responsible for maintaining students' academic integrity files.
+3. The Academic Integrity Officer shall update the Faculty Report Form after a suspected incident has been resolved to reflect that resolution.
+Unless the resolution exonerates the student, as described in Section 4.4, the Academic Integrity Officer of each college shall place the Form in a confidential academic integrity file created for each student alleged to have violated the Academic Integrity Policy and shall retain each Form for the purposes of identifying repeat offenders, gathering data, and assessing and reviewing policies.
+Unless they exonerate the student, written decisions on academic integrity matters after adjudication also shall be placed in the student’s academic integrity file.
+The Academic Integrity Officer shall be responsible for maintaining students’ academic integrity files.

-The Academic Integrity Officer should seek disciplinary sanctions only if (i) there is a substantial violation; or (ii) the student has previously violated the Policy; or (iii) academic sanctions are unable to be imposed because the student has timely withdrawn from the applicable course.
-Examples of substantial violations include but are not limited to forging a grade form or a transcript; stealing an examination from a professor or a university office; having a substitute take an examination or taking an examination for someone else; having someone else write a paper for the student or writing a paper for another student; sabotaging another student's work through actions that prevent or impede the other student from successfully completing an assignment; and violations committed by a graduate or professional student or a student who will seek professional licensure.
+The Academic Integrity Officer should seek disciplinary sanctions only if (i) there is a substantial violation; (ii) the student has previously violated the Policy; or (iii) academic sanctions may not be imposed because the student has timely withdrawn from the applicable course.
+Examples of substantial violations include but are not limited to: forging a grade form or a transcript; stealing an examination from a professor or a university office; having a substitute take an examination or taking an examination for someone else; having someone else write a paper for the student or writing a paper for another student; generating entire assignments or exam responses using AI without authorization, sabotaging another student’s work through actions that prevent or impede the other student from successfully completing an assignment; and violations committed by a graduate or professional student or a student who will seek professional licensure.
 The college also should consider any mitigating circumstances in making this determination.

-Student Admits to the Academic Dishonesty and Does Not Contest the Academic Sanction
+1. Student Admits to the Academic Dishonesty and Does Not Contest the Academic Sanction.

-Student Admits to the Academic Dishonesty but Contests the Academic Sanction
+2. Student Admits to the Academic Dishonesty but Contests the Academic Sanction.

 In a case where a student admits to the alleged academic dishonesty but contests the particular academic sanction imposed, the student may appeal the academic sanction through the college’s grade appeal process.
 The student shall be allowed, at a minimum, an opportunity to present a written position with supporting evidence.
 The committee reviewing the appeal shall issue a written decision explaining the justification for the academic sanction imposed.